Codecademy/docs/documentation/content-standards.md

 ### Components of an Entry

-All Codepedia entries are Markdown files and should consist of three parts:
+All Docs entries are Markdown files and should consist of three parts:

 - **The file name**
 - **The content**, written in Markdown.